onekk/OKKCNC/README.md

 GRBL CNC command sender, autoleveler, g-code editor, digitizer, CAM and swiss army knife for all your CNC needs.

+OKKCNC is a cross platform program (Windows, Linux, Mac) written in python.

+The sender is robust and fast able to work nicely with old or slow hardware like [Raspberry Pi]

+Note that on Windows XP you have to use `pyserial==3.0.1` or older as newer version do not work on XP.

 An advanced fully featured g-code sender for GRBL, forked from bCNC ver 0.9.14.

 The main reason to fork, is the intention to make it resembling professional CNC controller, and adding the ability to operate the CNC like a "manual machining tool"

 So far I have removed some functions that in my opinion are better done by an appropriate CAM program.
+- SVG and DXF imports.
 - all the CAM operations.
 - all the plugins